Milk processing plant for Yew Tree Dairy

-Yew Tree Dairy is one of the largest family businesses specialising in the milk processing sector in Great Britain.
+Yew Tree Dairy is one of the largest family businesses specializing in the milk industry, with one of the biggest milk processing plant in Great Britain.
 Founded in 1904, it has grown nationally and internationally thanks to the excellent reputation of its dairy products.

 The new Yew Tree Dairy processing facility, opened in 2010, uses state-of-the-art technology which can process large volumes of milk every day, producing different types of milk and cream for the UK market and a wide range of powdered milk for national and international markets.